 Professor, Universitat Pompeu Fabra

 Jacint Jordana (Granollers, 1962) is professor of Political Science and Public Administration at the Universitat Pompeu Fabra.
 He has a PhD in Economics (Universitat de Barcelona, 1992).
 He has been visiting fellow at the Copenhagen Business School, Australian National University, Wissenschafts Zentrum Berlin, University of California (San Diego) and Konstanz University.
 From 2005 to 2010 he was co-chair (together with David Levi-Faur) of the ECPR standing group on Regulatory Governance .
-Currently, he is director of the Institut Barcelona d'Estudis Internacionals (IBEI), an inter-university research institute devoted to international studies.
+Currently, he is director of the Institut Barcelona d'Estudis Internacionals (IBEI).
+Also member of the Scientific Advisory Council of Barcelona City Council.

 Background and education